 And to help you celebrate Father’s day, we thought we’d also celebrate some of the best known tennis dads out there.

-Surely the most famous tennis father of them all is Roger Federer, daddy to Myla Rose, Charlene Riva, Lenny and Leo.
+But surely the most famous tennis father of them all is Federer himself – daddy to Myla Rose, Charlene Riva, Lenny and Leo.

 To say Roger is a devoted dad would be an understatement.
-Even during his comeback match in the last few days, Federer admitted to losing focus.
+Even during his comeback match a couple of years ago, Federer admitted to losing focus.

 Altogether now, aaahhh.